-- 1. The financial statements and notes, present fairly the company's financial position as at 30 June 2023 and its performance for the year ended on that date in accordance with the accounting policies described in Note 1 to the financial statements; and - 2.
-In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- a. the accompanying financial statements and notes thereto, are in accordance with the Corporations Act 2001, including: - i. complying with Australian Accounting Standards and the Corporations Regulations 2001, and other mandatory professional reporting requirements; - ii. give a true and fair view of the financial position of the Company as at 30 June 2024 and of its performance for the year ended on that date. - b. there are reasonable grounds to believe that Fairaction International Pty Ltd will be able to pay its debts as and when they become due and payable subject to the disclosures in note 1.